 In February 2020, we and Servier agreed to extend the research term of the three programs in development beyond PRS-344/S095012 for one year.
-This research extension includes reimbursement for Pieris' internal efforts and an extension of the research license.
+This research extension included reimbursement for Pieris' internal efforts and an extension of the research license.
 As part of the expiration of the initial research term, the option to expand the collaboration beyond the initial five committed programs also expired.
 In March 2020, Servier notified us of its decision to discontinue co-development of two earlier preclinical stage programs for strategic reasons based upon an extensive portfolio review.
-The discontinuation of these two programs decreased the potential milestone payments we could receive in the future.
-In February 2021, the research term was extended again for another 12 months.
+In December 2022, Servier discontinued the development of PRS-352/S095025, a bispecific Mabcalin compound comprising an PD-L1-targeting antibody genetically fused to Anticalin proteins specific for OX40, for strategic reasons.